jonhue/sandboxy/README.md

 Typically an API provides two sets of authentication credentials for a consumer - one for live access and one for sandbox/testing.

 Whenever you authenticate your API's consumer, just make sure to set the `$sandbox` variable accordingly to the credential the consumer used.
 From thereon, Sandboxy will make sure that your consumer only reads & updates data from the environment he is in.

 ---

+## Testing

+Tests are written with Shoulda on top of `Test::Unit` with Factory Girl being used instead of fixtures.
+Tests are run using rake.

+1. Fork this repository
+2. Clone your forked git locally
+3. Install dependencies

+    `$ bundle install`

+4. Run tests

+    `$ rake test`

+### Test Coverage

+Test coverage can be calculated using SimpleCov.
+Make sure you have the [simplecov gem](https://github.com/colszowka/simplecov) installed.

+1. Uncomment SimpleCov in the Gemfile
+2. Uncomment the relevant section in `test/test_helper.rb`
+3. Run tests

+    `$ rake test`

+---